 12. Untamed, by Glennon Doyle

-Part inspiration, part memoir, Glennon Doyle’s Untamed explores the joy we experience when we stop living for others and trying to be who we think we should be, and instead trust in our own instincts.
+Part inspiration, part memoir, Glennon Doyle’s Untamed explores the joy we experience when we stop living for others, trying to be who we think we should be, and instead trust in our own instincts.

 For years, Glennon Doyle tried to bury her unhappiness… but then, one day, she experienced an entirely unexpected wake-up call that changed the way she viewed the world.